Customer Service Questions

 However, it is very important that you contact the Customer Service Office to make these arrangements in advance of your final due date.

-Your account will still be subject to all applicable late charges and interest charges during this extension, but your municipal utility services will not be turned-off for non-payment, as long as your delinquent balance is paid in full by the final due date.
+Your account will still be subject to all applicable late charges and fees during this extension, but your municipal utility services will not be turned-off for non-payment, as long as your delinquent balance is paid in full by the final due date.
 If your service is disconnected, additional fees will apply and must be paid before service will be restored.

 My water usage seems too high, can you tell me why?